ashhhlynn/cookbook/README.md

 # Cookbook

 ## Description
-Ruby on Rails application utilizing MVC structure and CRUD functionality for storing recipes and leaving reviews.
+Ruby on Rails application utilizing MVC structure and CRUD functionality for sharing and reviewing recipes.

 ## Functionality

 ### Users:
 -	Create accounts and sign in, and can also login with Github authorized through OmniAuth, authenticated through BCrypt.
--	User index page displays a list of all users that link to individual profile pages, which display the recipes and reviews they created
+-	User index page displays a list of all users that link to individual profile pages, which display the recipes and reviews user created

 ### Recipes:
 -	Users create recipes that can be viewed by other users